-Help Sofiat and her quintuplets in Uganda
+Help Sofiat and her quintuplets in Uganda.

-Help Sofiat and her quintuplets in Uganda in our ongoing monthly sponsorship of $100.This amount can provide Sofia and her children with better education, school supplies for the kids reaching school age in Uganda, clothing and footwear, nutritious meal, and hope for the future.
+Help Sofiat and her quintuplets in Uganda with our ongoing monthly sponsorship of $100.This amount can provide Sofia and her children with better education, school supplies for the kids reaching school age in Uganda, clothing and footwear, nutritious meal, and hope for the future.
 Would you like to assist in child sponsorship?
 Learn how to Apply as a Volunteer.

 Sofiat gave birth to quintuplets in Uganda but quickly lost one due to malnutrition and a lack of proper medical care.
 The other four infants are now at risk as well.
 Sofiat and her husband struggle to provide for their ever-growing family and cannot afford to pay for proper medical care or adequate shelter.
 The expected baby birth happened without any complications at first.
 But after some time, she delivered five unhealthy babies, malnourished, weighing less than 1.5 KG.
-She unexpectedly gave three girls and two boys, of which one baby boy died upon delivery.
+She unexpectedly gave three girls, and two boys, one baby boy died upon delivery.
 The infant mortality rate in Uganda is already high, and with 11 babies to care for, Sofiat and her husband are struggling to keep their remaining children alive.
 They urgently need help to pay for proper medical care and nutrition for their infants.

 Ms. Babine (Midwife In-charge) said.
 “For the years I’ve worked in this hospital, I’ve never seen someone giving birth to five children.
 We have mainly had twins and triplets but never got quintuplets (five babies born simultaneously).
-The babies were delivered full term, but they were just small and needed care,” she added.
+The babies were delivered full term, but they were small and needed care,” she added.
 Previously, Sofiat gave birth to twins and then triplets.
 She lost her husband and one of the babies.
 Upon marrying Mr. Bilali Masale, she got pregnant with twins (as shown in reports and scans).
 On a fateful day, she delivered five babies.
-It was much unexpected for the whole delivering area as Sofiat had standard delivery.
+It was unexpected for the whole delivery area as Sofiat had standard delivery.

-“I first gave birth to twins, then triplets but lost one and their father and have now given birth to quintuplets.
+“I first gave birth to twins, then triplets, but lost one and their father and have now given birth to quintuplets.
 Mr. Bilali Masale, her new husband, said the quintuplets bring the number of children he now has to 20.
 “I already have many children from other wives, and I’m now adding five children.
 The hospital is currently ill-equipped to care for the five infants, and Sofiat and her husband cannot afford to pay for proper medical care or adequate shelter.
 They urgently need help to pay for appropriate medical care and nutrition for their infants.